 No perennial stream channels exist within the Roca Honda permit area.
 Several ephemeral arroyos do exist, however, near the planned disturbed areas in the permit area.
+Aerial topography and ground surveys were used to identify the existing conditions of these arroyos.
+The Mine Operations Plan Revision 1, January 2012 and design drawings present the existing topography and the constructed modifications.
 As a part of reclamation, detention basins constructed during operations will be filled and will become a part of the arroyo reconstruction.
 The existing bank elevations of the arroyo will remain and the interior side slopes will be reconstructed to 3H:1V.
 The bottom inverts will match the original contours.
 The reconstructed arroyo will meet the geomorphic character of the surrounding area and will end at the location at which it turns into sheet flow.
 An energy dissipater (see Figure 3-2) will be added to the point where the arroyo ends to enhance the transfer to sheet flow.
 The remainder of the improved channel will be filled and regraded to match the surrounding topography.

-NMAC §19.10.6.603 C. (5) (a) unless site-specific characteristics require different measures to meet the performance standard and are included in the approved permit, the combination of channel, bank and flood plain configurations shall be adequate to safely pass the peak runoff of a 10-year, 24-hour precipitation event for temporary diversions, a 100-year, 24-hour precipitation event for permanent diversions;
+NMAC §19.10.6.603 C. (5) (a) unless site-specific characteristics require different measures to meet the performance standard and are included in the approved permit, the combination of channel, bank and flood plain configurations shall be adequate to safely pass the peak runoff of a 10-year, 24-hour precipitation event for temporary diversions, a 100-year, 24-hour precipitation event diversions;